-- .
-Read access to the source domain. - Read permission for the Microsoft Exchange container in the source Active Directory.
+• Read permission for the Microsoft Exchange container in the target Active Directory.

-Source Agent Host Account
+Target Agent Host Account

 - Membership in the local Administrators group on the license server (unless alternative credentials are used for the license server).
-If server is located in another trusted forest, the account should have local Administrator permissions on the license server. - Local Administrator permissions on the agent host server.
+If server is located in another trusted forest, the account should have local Administrator permissions on the license server. - · Local Administrator permissions on the agent host server.